 We therefore consider a simple extension to the model by allowing for a plausible (though not the only conceivable) additional dispersion force: randomly distributed idiosyncratic locational preferences, following Tabuchi and Thisse (2002) and Murata (2003).
 Details of the model are again given in the Appendix.
-Preference heterogeneity is modelled through the parameter $\chi \in (0, \infty)$ .
-When $\chi = 0$ , individuals have identical preferences and choose their region of residence solely according to the indirect utility derived from their consumption of M and H. This is the preference structure of the model we considered in Section 2.
-As $\chi$ increases, idiosyncratic locational preferences become more important, and in the extreme case of $\chi \to \infty$ they alone determine workers' location choices.
+Preference heterogeneity is modeled through the parameter $\chi \in (0,\infty)$.
+When $\chi=0$, individuals have identical preferences and choose their region of residence solely according to the indirect utility derived from their consumption of M and H. This is the preference structure of the model we considered in Section 2.
+As χ increases, idiosyncratic locational preferences become more important, and in the extreme case of $\chi \to \infty$ they alone determine workers' location choices.

-There is neither empirical nor theoretical guidance as to what value to assign to $\chi$ .
-We will, however, be able to gauge the plausibility of values of $\chi$ indirectly.
+There is neither empirical nor theoretical guidance as to what value to assign to χ .
+We will, however, be able to gauge the plausibility of values of χ indirectly.
 The presence of heterogeneity gives rise to regional real-wage differences that are not eliminated by migration precisely because, with heterogeneity, there will be some workers who prefer not to migrate despite thereby foregoing an increase in the real wage.
-We can thus assess values of $\chi$ by looking at the implied share of workers that do not move despite a given regional difference in real wages.
+We can thus assess values of χ by looking at the implied share of workers that do not move despite a given regional difference in real wages.
 For a plausibility check, we can draw on some related empirical evidence, based on the mobility of unemployed workers (see Shields and Shields, 1989, for an early survey).
-Faini, Galli, Gennari and Rossi (1997) found that the percentage of Italian unemployed refusing to move out of their town of residence if a job were available elsewhere ranges from 21 percent (Northern male university graduates) to 61 percent (Southern low-education females).
-Fidrmuc (2005) reported survey evidence according to which 34 percent of EU15 unemployed and 25 percent of Czech unemployed stated in 2002 that they would not move under any circumstances even if a job became available elsewhere.
-These studies point towards considerable locational inertia even within countries, supporting the relevance of incorporating factors other than wage differentials among the determinants of labor mobility in models of economic geography.
+Faini et al. (1997) found that the percentage of Italian unemployed refusing